-With the deployment of personal computers in offices, schools, colleges, and at home, the information which was sent between the office computers changed drastically.
-Now the terminals present in the computers can be used to perform their own set of instructions and maintain their own memories.
-As a result, the mainframe devices now have breathing space, and now they can be used to perform more complex tasks.
+With the deployment of personal computers in offices, schools, colleges, and at home, the information sent between the office computers changed drastically.
+Now the terminals present in the computers can be used to perform their own set of instructions and maintain their memories.
+As a result, the mainframe devices now have breathing space and can be used to perform more complex tasks.

-With the increase of personal computers at home, LAN became more than a network which was used in the offices.
-With the implementation of LAN on various personal computers at home or in the school, people can share files between the computers with ease.
-No need to put the data in an external drive and copy it on the other system.
+With the increase of personal computers at home, LAN became more than a network used in the offices.
+With the implementation of LAN on various personal computers at home or in the school, people can easily share files between the computers.
+There is no need to put the data in an external drive and copy it onto the other system.

 The Basic Layout Of LAN

-Even two computers can form a LAN connection between them, and even a thousand computers that are placed in the same building can form a LAN connection.
-As a result, it is fair to say that LAN is quite flexible in terms of the systems it can handle in the network.
-A LAN connection requires you to have an ethernet cable to make a physical connection with the layer 2 switches and other devices with which you want to connect with and communicate.
+Even two computers can form a LAN connection between them, and even a thousand computers placed in the same building can form a LAN connection.
+As a result, it is fair to say that LAN is quite flexible regarding the systems it can handle in the network.
+A LAN connection requires you to have an ethernet cable to make a physical connection with the layer two switches and other devices with which you want to connect with and communicate.

-In the case of more extensive LAN networks, there could be an addition of layer 3 switches or routers so as to streamline the traffic flows.
-Apart from this, a LAN connection has a total of 7 different components which makes it possible for your LAN network to send and receive files in an instant.
+In the case of more extensive LAN networks, layer three switches or routers could be added to streamline the traffic flows.
+Apart from this, a LAN connection has a total of 7 different components, making it possible for your LAN network to send and receive files instantly.

-2 Server: A server is a computer that is designed to process the request and deliver the data to the other client over the LAN or internet connection.
-There are three types of servers, a file server, print server, and communication server.
+A server is a computer designed to process the request and deliver the data to the other client over the LAN or internet connection.
+There are three types of servers, a file server, a print server, and a communication server.

-3 Station: A station is just another computer present in the LAN network, but it is directly connected to the server, and all the incoming and outgoing communication from the server passes through the station and then goes to the receiving device.
+A station is just another computer in the LAN network but is directly connected to the server.
+All incoming and outgoing communication from the server passes through the station and then goes to the receiving device.

-5 Switch: The working of the switch is quite like a hub; it is also a central point for connecting network cables.
-However, in the case of a switch, it receives a data packet from one of the connected computers, and it sends the data packet only to the specific computer.
+The switch's working is quite like a hub; it is also a central point for connecting network cables.
+However, in the case of a LAN switch, it receives a data packet from one of the connected computers and sends the data packet only to the specific computer.
 At the same time, all the other computers will have no knowledge of the data packet's transaction.

-6 Router: A router is used to make a connection of a LAN network with the Internet.
-The router has a configuration table that decides where the received data packet needs to go in the network.
+A router is used to make a connection between a LAN network with the Internet.
+The LAN router has a configuration table that decides where the received data packet must go in the network.

-7 Access Points: It could be a hardware device or a computer's software program that works as a communication hub for users present on the LAN network from a wireless device and want to make a wired connection from the network.
+It could be a hardware device or a computer's software program that works as a communication hub for users present on the LAN network from a wireless device who want to make a wired connection from the network.

 Working Of LAN

 Ethernet has now become a powerful data transfer link technology that uses physical connections.
-The ethernet that we have today can go all the way up to 100Mbps of speed.
-The cable connection can extend to 100 meters, but in comparison to optical, this maximum length seems nothing.
+The ethernet that we have today can reach up to 100Mbps speeds.
+The cable connection can extend to 100 meters, but compared to optical, this maximum length seems nothing.
 As a result, LAN is deployed everywhere to access the Internet.

-A LAN connection cannot work on its own, and it needs to have a Wifi connection or an ethernet connection to provide internet connectivity to the devices.
+A LAN connection cannot work on its own, and it needs to have a Wifi connection (wireless Local area network) or an ethernet connection to provide internet connectivity to the devices.
 A Wifi is a protocol that transfers data via radio waves.